Federal Activities and the Fish and Wildlife Coordination ActNational Conservation Training Center — March 2020

 Collaboration and Conflict Transformation in Multi-Party ProcessesU.S.
 Fish and Wildlife Service — June 2019

-Instructors: Kevin Connally, Ashley Fortune This course focuses on conflict transformation, which encompasses managing and resolving conflict by harnessing the energy inherent in conflicts to motivate change and improvement not only of the decision but also of the institutions and platforms for implementation.
+Instructors: Kevin Connally and Ashley Fortune This course focuses on conflict transformation, which encompasses managing and resolving conflict by harnessing the energy inherent in conflicts to motivate change and improvement not only of the decision but also of the institutions and platforms for implementation.
 Distinct from workplace interpersonal conflict, this course focuses on working with conflict in the context of a collaborative decision process.
 Presentations, case studies, and discussions were integrated with practical group exercises to target skill-building in conflict transformation. |

 Civil Treatment for EmployeesU.S.
 Fish and Wildlife Service — February 2019